alibaba/BladeDISC/docs/developers/add_custom_call.md

 `gpu_stream_handle`, which are used to get the GPU runtime context, the following arguments are user-defined.

-Please note, `ral_gpu_transpose_2d` function would be called at runtime, so we can launch the GPU kernel in the function `LaunchTranspose2DKernel`, usually you can add the kernel implementation under the directory `tao_compiler/mlir/xla/ral/context/custom_library/` .
+Please note that `ral_gpu_transpose_2d` function will be called at runtime, so we can launch the GPU kernel in the function `LaunchTranspose2DKernel`, Usually you should add the kernel implementation to the directory `tao_compiler/mlir/xla/ral/context/custom_library/` .

 ### Step2: Translate LMHLO Operator to Custom Call Operator

-In the BladeDISC pass pipeline, we can convert a lmhlo operator to a custom call op via `DispatchOp` in `DiscLowerToLibraryCallPass`, a simple code snippet is as the following:
+In the BladeDISC pass pipeline, it converts a lmhlo operator to a custom call op via `DispatchOp` in `DiscLowerToLibraryCallPass`.
+A simple code snippet is as the following:

 ``` c++